Logo

 However, Liam Lawson's car was damaged in a first-lap collision with van der Linde, which left him lapping 20 seconds off the pace after re-joining the race.

-Liam Lawson left F2 at the end of 2022 and contested in the 2023 Super Formula Championship with Team Mugen alongside reigning champion Tomoki Nojiri.
+Liam Lawson left F2 at the end of 2022 and contested the 2023 Super Formula Championship with reigning champions Team Mugen alongside two-time drivers' champion Tomoki Nojiri.

-Liam Lawson immediately took the headlines during the first race in Fuji, qualifying third and becoming the first driver in Super Formula to win on his debut.
+Liam Lawson was immediately on the pace during the first race in Fuji, qualifying his Honda-powered car third and becoming the first driver to win on their Japanese Top Formula debut since 1978.